677 Temple St, Duxbury, MA 02332, USA

 Owned By: Town of Duxbury

-This 37-acre Duxbury Conservation property is located on Temple Street.
+Duxbury’s Whiton Woods is a 37-acre conservation property, located on Temple Street.
 Next door is Cedar Crest.
-Together they provide 154 acres of conservation land, with a 2.2-mile network of cart paths and trails that extend through the woods and around cranberry bogs, ponds, vernal pools, and wetlands.
+Together they provide 154 acres of open space, with a 2.2-mile network of cart paths and trails that extend through the woods and around cranberry bogs, ponds, vernal pools, and wetlands.
 Harlow Brook flows through the property and eventually into the South River.

 Features